 • Average Home Value: $980,700

-• Great for: Public schools, families, outdoor activities, nightlife, diversity, commuting
+• Great for: Families, outdoor activities, nightlife, diversity, commuters

 Quick Facts:

-• Great for: Families, public schools, and healthcare professionals
+• Great for: Families, public schools, healthcare professionals

-• Nearest Metro Stations: Grosvenor-Strathmore and Bethesda on the Red Line
+• Nearest Metro: Grosvenor-Strathmore and Bethesda (Red Line)

 North Bethesda, MD